How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 GRANT INSERT, SELECT, UPDATE ON orders TO sales_team;

-In order to revoke any automatically granted privileges, or to revoke previously granted privileges to meet changing business needs, we can use the REVOKE SQL command:
+To revoke any automatically granted privileges or to revoke previously granted privileges to meet changing business needs, we can use the REVOKE SQL command:

 REVOKE UPDATE ON orders FROM sales_team;

 It is worth noting that the use of ACLs on columns can sometimes catch people out because the wildcard in a SELECT * FROM query will not exclude the columns that users don't have access to and will return an access denied message for the table.
-In such cases the user should explicitly list the columns they have permission to SELECT from.
+In such cases, the user should explicitly list the columns from which they have permission to SELECT.

 RLS